 Keep communicating once the survey is open

-Communication shouldn’t stop just because the survey is live.
-It’s important to keep the momentum going to get as many completions as possible.
+The communication campaign shouldn’t stop just because the survey is live.
+It’s important to keep informing employees of survey progress to keep the momentum going to get as many completions as possible.

 There will be occasions where people lose their survey link or think they’ll come back to it but forget all about it.
-So it’s important to provide reminders throughout the survey to those who haven’t completed it.
-We recommend using auto-reminders to nudge people via email.
+So it’s important to provide ongoing communications with email reminders throughout the survey to those who haven’t completed it.

-Want to know more?
+Want to know more about running employee engagement surveys?
 View our webinar: ‘Eight essential steps to running a successful employee engagement survey.’